GOFUVI/hf_eolus_geo_tools/README.md

       --distance-km 5 \
       --profile my-aws

 After this step, you have a table of row-to-node links ready for analysis.
-For grid table structure and creation details, see `docs/grids.md`.
+For grid table structure and creation details, see [docs/grids.md].

+Lat/Lon prefilter window

+- Window derivation: For each data point at latitude φ and a search radius r (km), the query computes a rectangular window in degrees using:
+  - Δlat ≈ r / 110.574
+  - Δlon ≈ r / (111.320 · cos φ)
+  These constants approximate kilometers per degree of latitude/longitude on WGS84; the longitude term shrinks with latitude.
+The window is intentionally generous to avoid false negatives, and the final geodesic filter removes any false positives.
+- Edge cases: Near the poles (|φ| → 90°), Δlon grows large; near the antimeridian (±180°), the simple BETWEEN check does not wrap, so very large windows may need care if the area straddles ±180°.
+For typical radii (≤ 10–25 km) away from these extremes, the prefilter is effective and fast.
+See also [\[7\]][7] for background on degree lengths.

+Accuracy and trade‑offs

+- Distance model: Mapping casts both geometries to Trino/Athena’s spherical geography and evaluates `ST_Distance` (great‑circle distance on a sphere with mean Earth radius).
+Implementations typically use the haversine or related spherical law‑of‑cosines formulation[\[5\]][5].
+- Expected error: Relative to ellipsoidal WGS84 geodesics (e.g., Karney/Vincenty), spherical great‑circle distances are usually very close for kilometer‑scale ranges — on the order of meters over ~10 km, and commonly below ~0.1% — but errors increase for very long paths and near the poles/antimeridian[\[6\]][6].
+- Why this choice: The spherical model is SIMD‑friendly and scales well to millions of row‑node checks inside Athena.
+The query first does a fast lat/lon window pre‑filter to minimize the number of `ST_Distance` evaluations, then applies the geodesic test.
+- Higher‑fidelity options: If you require ellipsoidal accuracy, compute distances outside Athena using a geodesic library (e.g., GeographicLib/Karney) or reduce the search radius while compensating with a denser grid.
+Treat this as a precision vs. throughput trade‑off.

 ### 4. Aggregation and Analysis

 *Scripts:* `scripts/aggregation/aggregate_core.sh` (core), with optional wrappers `aggregate_direction_wrapper.sh` (directional variables) and `aggregate_projection_wrapper.sh` (projection toward a point), plus `finalize_geoparquet.sh` to consolidate and add GeoParquet metadata.
+For full usage and options, see [docs/aggregation.md].

 **Description:** With the grid from step 2 and the row→node links from step 3, this step summarizes numeric columns by time and `node_id`.
 The core script runs a CTAS in Athena joining the data table to the grid table through the mapping table, computing statistics such as mean, median, standard deviation, min/max, counts, and MAD for each selected column.
 The result is a Parquet dataset in S3 with an Athena table keyed by `timestamp`, `node_id`, and the node `geometry`; optionally partitioned by existing data columns.